Money Laundering Regulations 2017

 The CCAB anti-money laundering guidance for the accountancy sector replaced the 2008 guidance which was updated to reflect the changes introduced by the 2017 regulations.

-The key new requirements of the MLR 2017 are set out below.
+The requirements of the MLR 2017 are set out below.

 Whole firm risk assessment